SlamaFR/Lost-In-Space/README.md

 - Shoot using space bar.
 - *(Toggle on/off debug using `I`)*

+### Power-Ups

+There is two power-ups in the game :
+ - Speed multiplier (10s),
+ - Double gun upgrade (15s).

+Power-ups spawn among ships wave at random location.

 ### Additional information

 Ships spawn by waves of 30.